qmk/qmk_firmware/readme.md

 sudo make CFLAGS=-Wno-error=deprecated planck/rev6:theblob42:flash
 ```

+> You might need to execute `make git-submodule` first
+>
-> The keyboard needs to be in DFU mode for the flash to work
+> The keyboard needs to be in DFU mode for the flash to work (omit `:flash` to just built the firmware)

 ## References